BOAMAH-99/UK-train-station-analysis/README.md

 - Refund behavior appears to be driven by service quality and personal inconvenience.
 - Advance ticket types are consistently associated with higher cancellation rates.
 This reinforces the importance of reviewing and updating ticket flexibility policies to help reduce unnecessary revenue loss due to possible change of plan leading to cancellations
 - Specific routes stand out as hotspots for refund activity.
 The routes from York to Peterborough, Durham, Doncaster, and Edinburgh, as well as Reading to Swindon, accounted for 1,077 refund requests.
 York in particular appears to be a key departure station linked to refund heavy journeys, suggesting a need for operational review at the York location.
-- Early morning bookings rarely Lead to refunds.
-Very low refund rates originate from bookings made between 0:00 and 6:00 AM, across all days.
-- The late afternoon travel window is operationally fragile, when disruptions occur, they have an outsized impact on refund request rate.

   ### Strategic Recommendations:
-  - Encourage passengers to book during non-peak hours by offering loyalty points.
-This could help smooth demand, reduce system strain, and prevent spikes that lead to service delays and refund risk
   - Offer low cost flexible ticket upgrades that allow customers to reschedule their travel without forfeiting their fare.
 Our analysis shows that advance ticket holders are more likely to cancel, often due to changing plans.
 Flexibility can reduce cancellations and retain more revenue
   - Send automated travel reminders to customers 24 to 48 hours before their scheduled departure.
 This can reduce no-shows and increase engagement, giving passengers a chance to adjust plans early without triggering a refund
-  - Enhance communication for bookings made at 17:00–18:00 as these customers have a higher likelihood of canceling or requesting for funds.
   - Experience has a greater impact on refund behavior than ticket price.
 Even low-priced tickets are subject to refund requests when service is poor.
 Focus on delivering a consistent, smooth passenger journey through better communication, reliable performance, and onboard service quality
   - Deploy an early-intervention protocol when a trip crosses the 15 minute delay mark.
 This should include system alerts, fast-response team engagement, and auto-notifications to customers, especially on high-revenue or high-volume routes.
 Proactive updates at this early threshold can help reduce passenger frustration and preempt refund requests
   - Maintain a close watch on station level cancellation triggers.
 Strengthen crew availability and shift management so cancellations caused by staff shortages are minimized.
 If the station cancels a trip, the refund should be automatic or clearly prompted and if it was cancelled by customers, send instant cancellation notifications with a clear refund eligibility message and an option to rebook.
-  - Track the source of trip cancellations whether they are initiated by the station or the passenger.
-Internal cancellations should be minimized by improving platform readiness, equipment availability, and real-time communication between scheduling and station staff
   - Run a full operational audit on York routes, especially York to Peterborough, Doncaster, Durham, and Edinburgh.
 These routes collectively account for over 1,000 refund requests, making York a key area of risk.
 Addressing scheduling and staffing at this station could significantly reduce refund volume
   - Review maintenance intervals and offering staff performance training can reduce the occurrence of avoidable cancellations
   - Use predictive analytics to identify trips that are at high risk of being delayed before dispatch.
 This enables proactive adjustments to crew assignments, departure timing, and route selection, minimizing service disruptions.
   - Prioritize investments that prevent delays rather than simply avoiding cancellations.
 Our data shows that delays, although slightly more frequent than cancellations, result in three times more financial loss.
 Focusing on delay reduction can save over £127,000 per month
-  - Enhance communication for bookings made at 17:00–18:00 each day, as these customers are prone to request for refunds.
   - Introduce weekend booking perks, allowing customers to rebook with no fee to help retain revenue from passengers who would otherwise cancel due to plan changes.